sbstjn/jwkserve/README.md

 * Fetch the provided JWKS Endpoint (usually at `/.well-known/jwks.json`)
 * Parse JSON structure and retrieve key with `kid` from JWT `Header`

-In my experience, when writing automated tests for authentication and authorization flows, requiring a real identity provider adds unnecessary complexity.
-That's where `jwkserve` comes in—it serves the needed endpoints and allows easy generation of generic claims and token structures.
+When writing automated tests for authentication and authorisation flows, requiring a real identity provider adds unnecessary complexity. `jwkserve` serves the needed endpoints and enables straightforward generation of generic claims and token structures.

 ## Installation